sayandev/deep-reinforcement-learning/p3_collab-compet/Report.md

 ![Trained Agent][image1]

-The observation space consists of each action is a vector with four numbers:
+The observation space consists of each action is a vector with eight variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-- *State space* => 33 dimensional continuous vector, consisting of position, rotation, velocity, and angular velocities of the arm.
-- *Action space* => 4 dimensional continuous vector, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
-- *Solution criteria* => the environment is considered as solved when the agent gets an average score of +30 over 100 consecutive episodes (averaged over all agents in case of multi agent environment).
+The task is episodic, and in order to solve the environment, both agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

 ### Algorithm